gamblevore/temporal/readme.md

 	temporal list        1
 	temporal hexdump     0      128MB    File.txt # dump chaotic generators
-	temporal list        0                        # view chaotic generators temporal view        ~/Desktop/Rands          # view the randomness in the files. cat file.txt | temporal view                  # read from stdin. 'cat' in this case.
+	temporal list        0                        # view chaotic generators temporal list        1                        # view non-chaotic generators with hashing to debias temporal list        -1                       # view non-chaotic generators with von-neuman to debias temporal view        ~/Desktop/Rands          # view the randomness in the files. cat file.txt | temporal view                  # read from stdin. 'cat' in this case.

-# Channels

-What are "channels"?
-Well, I wanted my lib to be like watching TV, so you flip between TV-channels, trying to find the best signal.
-Channels range from 0 to 127.
+# Chaotic Modes and Normal Modes (in the shell-tool)

-Channel 0 is used for my chaotic-generator.
-They are so good they don't need much debiasing, just XOR/Neuman.
+My chaotic-generators are so good they don't need much debiasing, just XOR/Neuman. (accessed via `temporal list 0`)

-Channel 1 upwards use non-chaotic-generators, but then hash them, otherwise the randomness isn't good enough.
+Non-chaotic (accessed via `temporal list 1`) are hashed, otherwise the randomness isn't good enough.
 This also makes them much faster, as XOR/Neuman lose a lot of bits.

-So basically, Channel 1 is faster and more random, but might have less intention-driven results.
+So basically, Mode 1 is faster and more random, but might have less intention-driven results.

-Channel 0 is slower and less random (but still extremely random!), but may have stronger intention-driven results.
+Mode 0 is slower and less random (but still extremely random!), but may have stronger intention-driven results.

+# Channels (in the cpp Lib)

+The lib itself uses a concept of "channels" like TV channels.
+We have float3, float5, float6, atomic1, atomic2, atomic3, etc. These are a list of "temporal generator approaches", for you to choose from.
+They are accessed by setting `bh_config(Steve).NamedChannel = "atomic_2";`

 # theory